 The next installment in my 12-part series on Bonoisms (at this point, I’m determined to stretch it that far) will focus on Bono’s use of codas.
-According to an online source I didn’t get the name of (thanks, unnamed source!), a coda is a concluding passage of a piece or movement that typically forms an addition to the basic structure.
+According to an online source I didn’t get the name of (thanks, unnamed source!), a coda is a concluding passage of a song that forms an addition to the basic structure.
 Not every song has a coda; the performer may choose to add one if he wishes to augment the original conclusion of the song.
 And in Bono’s case, he wishes to augment said conclusions quite often.
 Here are the top three U2 codas that fans are most familiar with – the ones we can confidently categorize as Bonoisms.

 The coda to “One” is a given in every live U2 show.
 Its two most common constructions are:

 “Do you hear me calling Lord?
 Do you hear me call?
 Do you hear me knocking, knocking at your door?”
 Repeat a second time, substituting “knocking/knocking” with “scratching/bleeding,” then conclude with “Will you make me crawl?”

 The same exact construction, substituting “them” for “me.”
 This did not become a common variation of the “One” coda until the song became the anthem for Bono’s third world debt cancellation causes, so we’ll pinpoint its origins somewhere in between the Popmart and Elevation tours.
 Remember when he was performing it solo, performing it with REM, performing it at the White House, performing it with anyone and everyone?
 That’s the time frame I’m talking about.

 Now I can’t say for certain, but it seems quite plausible that “One” has been played with the coda at every show since Zoo TV – so if you don’t hear Bono sing “One” with the coda, you are not at a U2 concert.
 Leave the venue immediately and seek a refund.

 2. The “With or Without You” Coda, a.k.a.
 “Shine Like Stars”